 Goring Residents' Association Social Programme 2018/19

-GRA Social Secretary Alison Chapman has put together our programme for this winter.
+GRA Social Secretary Alison Chapman prepared our programme for this winter.

 Our Social Programme and outings help us to deliver our second objective